This gift guide is full of ideas that are perfect for anyone who loves that most British of drinks – a good cup of tea!

 This next suggestion is a lovely tea-themed gift with a literary twist.

-It features a fine china mug decorated with a sketch of the Mad Hatter’s tea party from Alice in Wonderland.
+It features a fine china mug decorated with a sketch of the White Rabbit from Alice in Wonderland.
 The design’s inspiration comes from the famous Alice illustrations by Sir John Tenniel.

 This set is part of the V&A Alice in Wonderland range and comes in an Alice-themed gift box.